"Introduction to the Old Testament"

-On the last day of creation week.
-God rested (Genesis 2:1–3).
-Creation was complete, and God’s relationship with mankind was just beginning.
+On the last day of creation week God rested (Genesis 2:1–3).
+Creation was complete, and God’s relationship with humankind was just beginning.

 "POWER OF CHOICE"

-The second chapter of Genesis restates the creation of man and woman, and gives more specific details.
-Also, this chapter reveals that God planted a garden eastward in Eden; this is where He placed the man, Adam.
+The second chapter of Genesis restates the creation of man and woman and gives more specific details.
+This chapter also reveals that God planted a garden eastward in Eden, where He placed the man, Adam.
 The garden was a beautiful place, growing every tree that was pleasant to the sight and good for food.
-A river went out of Eden to water the garden.
 Into this paradise God put Adam, with instructions for him to dress and keep the garden.

 a.
 The Forbidden Tree